corykim/eyetv-export-scripts/README.md

 Currently there is only one script available: Export To Plex.applescript.
 The purpose of this script is to allow EyeTV to export its recordings to Plex, while preserving as much metadata as possible.
 To install this script:

-1. Open the script with the AppleScript Editor
+1. Open the script with the AppleScript Editor.

 2. Configure the properties and dependencies as described in the following sections.